 Involved parents make for more successful students.
 Urban Academy is committed to being an environment where parents feel welcomed and included.
 As part of their commitment to the school, Urban Academy families are required to provide a minimum of 15 hours of volunteer time per family per year.
 These hours can be made up from a wide variety of options during and outside of school hours from setting up chairs for a special event, to lunch supervision one day a week.
 This is based on an honour system, with families using a school app to learn about available opportunities, and to log their hours.
 Parents are encouraged to spend time in their child’s classroom, participate in special events and share their talents with the school environment.

 Urban Academy is a non-denominational, co-educational independent school that provides students with challenging academic, co-curricular and extracurricular programs.
 The school offers an enriched academic program that meets or exceeds BC Ministry of Education requirements.
 Urban Academy and its staff help students become future leaders and responsible citizens by fostering high standards of personal integrity and character.
 Urban Academy provides a safe and nurturing learning environment that embraces diversity and prepares students for continuing study at university.

 Urban Academy runs a centralized morning and afternoon pick-up/drop off bus route coming in from North West Burnaby and a second route coming in from the Tri-Cities.

-For the Burnaby route, please visit the Bus Service Page.
+For route information, visit the Bus Service page.